 Filters are manufactured from different materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters grab more dust but may limit your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might tempted to use a HEPA filter, know that's like putting a MERV 16 filter in your comfort unit.
 It’s very doubtful your system was created to work with level of resistance.
-If you’re concerned about indoor air quality in Gainesville, think over installing a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This product works alongside your heating and cooling system.